etchteam/offline-ux/src/my-first-offline-website.md

 worker is installed and ready to go.
 The cleanup will happen in the background not interrupting anything else that's going on.

-## Next steps
+## No connection required

+We've got a working offline website working through use of our own cache and service worker!

-As exciting as this is, the cache implementation still needs work, its flaws are revealed as soon as the content updates.
+This is exciting but the cache implementation still needs work, its flaws are revealed as soon as the content updates.
 It will continue to serve the cached content instead of the updated content until someone manually updates the `cacheName`.
 Even then, it would go off and create an entirely new cache for something as simple